egison/egison/docs/reference/builtin-data.rst

 Tuple (Multiple values)
 =======================

-A tuple is a sequence of elements that are enclosed in parentheses and separated by ``,``.
+A tuple is denoted as a sequence of elements enclosed in parentheses and separated by ``,``.
 Tuples of single element cannot be written.

 ::